The localization spectral sequence in the motivic setting: Triangulated derivators

 where the component of the bottom morphism indexed by $x\in U$ and $y\in V$ is $\mathrm{id}_\F\otimes a_x^y$ if $x<y$ and zero otherwise.
 Let us now fix $x\in U$ and $y\in V$ with $x<y$.
 By $2$-functoriality we have a commutative diagram

-where the components at $x$ of the vertical arrows on the left are isomorphisms and the components at $y$ of the vertical arrows on the right are isomorphisms.
+where the values at $x$ of the vertical arrows on the left are isomorphisms and the values at $y$ of the vertical arrows on the right are isomorphisms.
 We then conclude that we have a commutative diagram

 and the claim follows. \end{enumerate} \end{proof}